Valparaiso defeated UIC 70-59 at the UIC Pavilion on Friday in the Horizon League opener for both teams.

 Since Dikembe Dixson suffered his season-ending ACL injury, Odiase has become more assertive in the paint.
 In Dixson’s void, Odiase is averaging 15.8 ppg, 8.8 rpg and 2.3 bpg while shooting 61% from the field through four games.
 Against Valparaiso, Odiase added 11 points, seven rebounds and four blocks.
-He’s UIC’s best scoring option in the paint, complementing the Flames solid backcourt that provides the bulk of the offense.
+He’s UIC’s best scoring option in the paint, complementing the Flames’ solid backcourt, which provides the bulk of the offense.

 Protect the Glass

-Valparaiso corralled 15 offensive rebounds, which led to 20 second chance points.
+Valparaiso corralled 15 offensive rebounds, which led to 20 second-chance points.
 That proved to be the difference in the game.
-Odiase is an elite rim-protector, but when he attempts to block shots as a weakside defender, UIC needs to do a better job of boxing out the player Odiase is defending.
+Odiase is an elite rim protector, but when he attempts to block shots as a weakside defender, UIC needs to do a better job of boxing out Odiase’s defensive assignment.
 Odiase was defending Derrik Smits and Jaume Sorolla, who combined for seven offensive rebounds.